-After the status indicators, you’ll see buttons for Spotlight Search, Siri, and the Notification Center.
-These are convenient tools for daily use and the buttons in your menu bar make it easy to access each of three with a click.
+After the status indicators, you’ll see buttons for Spotlight Search, Control Center, Siri, and the date & time.
+These are convenient tools for daily use, and the buttons in your menu bar make it easy to access each of these with a click.

-Controls built into your Mac such as the time, date, volume, and Wi-Fi can be added to the menu bar from their settings in Apple icon > System Preferences.
+Controls built into your Mac, such as the time, date, volume, Bluetooth, Screen Mirroring, and Wi-Fi, can be added or removed.

-Here are few examples of system controls to get you started:
+Here are a few examples of system controls to get you started.

-- Date and time: System Preferences > Date and Time > enable Show date and time in menu bar.
+- Date & time: System Preferences > Date and Time > enable Show date and time in menu bar.